JuliaAstro/GeneralAstrodynamics.jl/docs/src/R2BP.md

 equations of motion.
 State transition dynamics can also be thought of the model's _local linearization_.

+!!! note
-!!! note The state transition dynamics for `R2BP` systems are not _nearly_ as useful as the state transition dynamics within [`CR3BP`](CR3BP.md) models.
+    The state transition dynamics for `R2BSystem` are not _nearly_ as useful as the state transition dynamics within [`CR3BP`](CR3BP.md) models.
     Within CR3BP dynamics, a spacecraft's local linearization offers stability characteristics for periodic orbits, and provides stable and unstable directions (in state-space) for invariant manifolds about periodic orbits and Lagrange points.

 ```@repl main
-model = R2BP(; stm=true)
+model = R2BSystem(; stm=true)
 ```

 Let's compute the Jacobian for these dynamics.

 ```@repl main
-J = calculate_jacobian(R2BP())
+J = calculate_jacobian(R2BSystem())
 ```

 Finally, let's construct a Julia function which implements these dynamics!

 ```@repl main
-f = R2BPFunction()
+f = R2BFunction()
 let u = randn(6), p = [3e6], t = 0
     f(u, p, t)
 end